 The Board of Trustees determines the mission, vision, strategic policy, and budget for the school.
-They entrust these to the Head of School who implements, manages, and supports these in partnership with the faculty and staff, except for the Director of School Operations who is under the authority of the Board of Trustees.
+They entrust these to the Head of School who implements, manages, and supports these in partnership with the faculty and staff.
 The faculty and staff work in partnership with parents and students to fulfill the mission and vision of the school.